ConeDragon/docs/building/tooling/representers/normalization.md

 ## Remove insignificant code

 Not all bits of code are significant to the Representer, which could then be removed.
-As an example, in most languages comments will be insignificant and can safely be removed.
+As an example, in most languages, comments will be insignificant and can safely be removed.

 ### Source code